The following points are discussed here:

 MCSA™: Microsoft Certified Systems Administrator

-MCSE/MCSA certifications are most widely recognized among Microsoft
+MCSE/MCSA certifications are most widely recognized among Microsoft certifications.

 CCNA™ - Cisco Certified Network Associate